5 Definitions of qualifiers

 Inclinigleyic (iy)

-(from Latin inclinare, to bow): having a layer, ≥ 25 cm thick and starting ≤ 75 cm from the mineral soil, that has gleyic properties throughout and reducing conditions in some parts of every sublayer; and having a slope inclination of ≥ 5% and a subsurface water flow for some time during the year (2).
+(from Latin inclinare, to bow): having a layer, ≥ 25 cm thick and starting ≤ 75 cm from the mineral soil surface, that has gleyic properties throughout and reducing conditions in some parts of every sublayer; and having a slope inclination of ≥ 5% and a subsurface water flow for some time during the year (2).

 Protogleyic (qy)